lxsang/ROS-packages/inria_demo/README.md

  <a name="mapping"></a>
  ## Mapping the environment
- Mapping the environment using KartoSLAM requires a lot of computational resource, therefore, it can not be done using only the Raspberry PI.
+ Mapping the environment using KartoSLAM requires a lot of computational resources, therefore, it can not be done using only the Raspberry PI.
 That why we need the desktop computer.
-The ideal is to use the Raspberry PI as a ROS master that collect the laser and odometry data from the laser sensor, then use the desktop computer to run the SLAM algorithm and create a map base on the sensor data from the PI.
-To do that, we need first connect to the raspberry PI from the desktop via ssh, from a terminal, execute the following command:
+The ideal is to use the Raspberry PI as a ROS master that collect the laser and odometry data from the laser sensor, then use the desktop computer to run the SLAM algorithm from distance and create a map base on the sensor data from the PI.
+To that end, we first need to connect to the raspberry PI from the desktop via ssh, from a terminal, execute the following command:

 ```sh
 # make sure that the desktop and the rapberry Pi are on the same wifi network